mediamonks/pota/support/twig-server/README.md

   -p, --port         The port that will be used to run the server, passed to `app.listen`       [number] [default: 9003] -u, --unix-socket  Whether to use a unix socket to start the server instead of the default `host:port`.      [boolean] -s, --socket-path  Where to create the unix socket.
-Only needed when `unix-socket` is true.                   [string]
+Only needed when `unix-socket` is true.                   [string] -c, --cors         Whether to enable cors for the created server, so it accepts requests from other origins. [boolean]

 Middleware options:
   -d, --template-dir    Where the twig template files can be found.                    [string] [default: "./templates"]